The page has been translated by Gen AI.

 Overview

-Active Directory (hereafter AD) is a service that provides Single Sign-On (hereafter SSO) to computing resources on the network.
-Generally, within computing resources, AD is used to configure user authentication and authorization.
-In AD, the Domain Name System (hereinafter DNS) is used to construct the directory structure to recognize, manage, operate, and configure network resources.
-Windows server’s Operating System (hereinafter OS) redundancy configuration can use the proprietary solution Windows Server Failover Cluster (hereinafter WSFC), and when configuring WSFC, it can be set up in both domain environments using AD and workgroups not using AD.
-When configuring WSFC on Samsung Cloud Platform (hereinafter SCP), it is recommended to use an AD Domain Controller (hereinafter DC).
+Active Directory (hereafter AD) is a service that provides Single Sign-On (hereafter SSO) to computing resources on a network.
+Generally, AD is used to configure user authentication and authorization within computing resources.
+In AD, the Domain Name System (hereinafter DNS) is used to build the directory structure, enabling recognition, management, operation, and configuration of network resources.
+To achieve redundancy of the Windows server’s Operating System (hereafter OS), you can use the native solution Windows Server Failover Cluster (hereafter WSFC), and WSFC can be configured both in a domain environment using AD and in a workgroup without AD.
+When configuring WSFC on Samsung Cloud Platform (hereafter SCP), it is recommended to use an AD Domain Controller (hereafter DC).

-The capacity of AD DC is calculated based on the number of users.
-Central Processing Unit (hereinafter CPU) is 1,000 users per core, and the size of the disk and DC’s Database (hereinafter DB) is based on 60KB per user.
-Memory is based on (base OS usage 2GB) + (required AD DB capacity) + (OS security solution) usage.
-AD DC server should be configured simply by using only one Network Interface Card (hereinafter NIC).
+The capacity of the AD DC is calculated based on the number of users.
+The Central Processing Unit (hereafter CPU) supports 1,000 users per core, and the size of the disk and the DC’s Database (hereafter DB) is based on 60KB per user.
+Memory is based on (base OS usage 2GB) + (required AD DB size) + (OS security solution) usage.
+The AD DC server should be configured simply by using only one Network Interface Card (hereafter NIC).

 Estimated Capacity